jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 In this post, we built the logistic regression model from scratch by deriving an equation for gradient descent on cross entropy given a sigmoid function.
 In the process, we brought together many useful concepts we explored on this blog previously, such as matrix calculus, cross entropy, and more.
 It's always exciting to see when seemingly unrelated concepts come together to form beautiful pictures in unexpected ways, and that is what motivates me to continue my journey down this road.

 The logistic regression model is simple yet incredibly powerful in the context of binary classification.
-As we saw earlier with the application of the model to the task of bank notes authentification, the logistic regression model can, when tweaked with the appropriate parameters, make surprisingly accurate predictions given sufficient amount of training data.
+As we saw earlier with the application of the model to the task of bank notes authentication, the logistic regression model can, when tweaked with the appropriate parameters, make surprisingly accurate predictions given sufficient amount of training data.
 Of course, the processing of training and tweaking is not always easy because we have to determine some hyperparameters, most notably the learning rate of the gradient descent algorithm, but the fact that logistic regression is a robust model is unchanged nonetheless.
 Hopefully this post gave you some idea of what happens behind the scene in a regression-based machine learning model.

 Thanks for reading.
-See you again in the next post.
-Happy new year!
+See you in the next post, and happy new year!